 Deep sky object imaging on the Mac

 DSO imaging requires a little more effort.
 Because this type of imaging focuses on long exposure shots, where tracking your object across the sky accurately is a requirement, you'll need a German Equatorial Mount (GEM).
 These deep sky objects can vary greatly in size, with a large number of them being bigger than earth's moon in the night sky.
 Because of this, a large scope isn't a requirement to get started.
 In fact, it's preferable to start with a smaller scope, like an 80mm refractor.
 The reason for this is that the larger your scope, the more accurate your tracking needs to be, the better your mount needs to be to handle the weight and accuracy.
-The difficulty goes up exponentially with larger telescopes.
+The difficulty (and cost) goes up exponentially with larger telescopes.
 So start small.
 All of the telescopes I use are relatively small (under 6" in size), and all fit on my entry level GEM mount, the Advanced VX by Celestron.

 Additional requirements are going to be a guiding camera and guide scope.
 This is essentially a small telescope mounted on top of your main scope, with a guide camera.
 This camera's job is to watch the star movement, and send corrections to your GEM mount when the mount isn't moving accurately.
 For entry level equipment, this is a necessity, as these mounts are far from accurate for long exposure imaging.